-Introduction to 2D Animation 3 crs.
-4 hrs.
+Introduction to 2D Animation ANI 260

 Students will learn to design and create motion graphics for multimedia, building projects appropriate both for internet applications and for film and video.
 Students will learn how to use a vector-based animation program such as Flash MX and animation and visual effects compositing programs to create original work.
 An emphasis will be placed on planning projects and developing narratives through the use of storyboards.

 Prerequisite: MMP 100 or MMA 100

-Introduction to Video Graphics (same as MMP 301) 3 crs.
-3 hrs.
+Introduction to Video Graphics (same as MMP 301)